 Who were the Romans?
 What was the definition of a Roman citizen?
 And hence what was the changing definition of Roman society?
 It is worth dwelling on the early period of Rome for a moment, when Rome had kings and considering the history of the ancient Roman army which at that point in time was made up of soldier-citizens.

 In the early days of Rome, to be a Roman citizen was equivalent to being a Roman soldier, which was a very different situation to the end of the Roman empire where the army was a professional one, separate from civilians and split between a territorial army and a frontier army.
-From a social-political perspective we can therefore imagine that in the early days of Rome the king had little choice but to form an alliance with the people (or more prominent families, represented by their voting class, curiae) whilst towards the end of the empire the socio-political sphere was quite separate from the military sphere hence inducing far more complex dynamics.
+From a social-political perspective we can therefore imagine that in the early days of Rome the king had little choice but to form an alliance with the people (or more prominent families, represented by their voting class, curiae) and indeed with their nearest neighbours such as the Etruscans, whilst towards the end of the Western empire the socio-political sphere was increasingly detached from the imperial ruling and military spheres, and with far more complex dynamics.